 According to the National Association of Home Builders (NAHB) Research Center, the “typical” waste for a new 2,000 square foot site built home is eight thousand (8,000) pounds or fifty (50) cubic yards.
 In 2000, the cost to dispose of this averaged $511 per home.
 Consequently, while waste from a site built home typically goes in a landfill, waste from a modular home is recycled.

-Need to find a pro for your Modular Home?Find Pros
+Ready to start your Modular Home?Find Pros

 Modular Housing Cost Considerations